 Bill's 30+ year career has been devoted to representing public utilities before state and federal regulatory agencies.

-Bill has been extensively involved in traditional rate setting issues including CWIP in rate base, attrition, accounting orders and cost of capital.
-Bill has negotiated long-term alternative rate plans which include automatic inflation adjustments, service quality penalties, and recovery of mandated or exogenous costs.
+Bill has been extensively involved in traditional rate-setting issues including CWIP in rate base, attrition, accounting orders, and cost of capital.
+Bill has negotiated long-term alternative rate plans that include automatic inflation adjustments, service quality penalties, and recovery of mandated or exogenous costs.
 He has also negotiated numerous long-term special rate agreements between utilities and specific industrial consumers.